statscol/clip-fine-tuning/README.md

 ```

-A small training script is available, run the following to fine-tune for 30 epochs using 20% of the data and a 70-30% train-test partition.
+Run the following to fine-tune for 30 epochs using 20% of the data and a 70-30% train-test partition.

 ```python